Cozy Peach Kitchen

 Soft, easily mashable17 minutes HP50 minutes HP

-Use firm chickpeas in salads, pasta, soups, or anywhere you want the chickpea to hold its texture, like with air fryer chickpeas.
+Use firm chickpeas in this kale chickpea salad, spinach artichoke pasta, mushroom wild rice soup, or anywhere you want the chickpea to hold its texture, like with air fryer chickpeas.

-Use softer chickpeas in recipes where the chickpeas will be mashed like chickpea salad or hummus.
+Use softer chickpeas in recipes where the chickpeas will be mashed like chickpea avocado sandwiches or jalapeno hummus.

 • Adding extra flavor: For herby chickpeas, add a sprig or two of fresh rosemary, thyme, and oregano.
 You can also cook the chickpeas in vegetable broth or bouillon for a lot of flavor.